Key proposals in Major League Baseball labor negotiations

 OPTIONAL ASSIGNMENTS

-MLBPA: Proposed a limit of four optional assignments, without the tie to minor league reserve minimum.
+MLBPA: Proposed a limit of five optional assignments, without the tie to minor league reserve minimum.

 MLB: Withdrew proposed limit of five optional assignments to the minor leagues in any season for a player, tied to MLBPA agreeing to allowing MLB the flexibility to reduce the number of players with minor league contracts from 180 to 150 per major league team in future seasons.